-This healthy refined sugar-free birthday cake is ultra moist, naturally sweetened with fruit, and has delicious chocolate peanut butter flavours in every bite!
-Perfect for a toddler or baby’s first birthday cake, or anytime you want to serve a healthier, but still rich, fudgy and decadent cake! {Gluten-free, Dairy-free, Paleo & Vegetarian}
+Imagine the fudgiest, most decadent chocolate cake, but with no added sugar!
+That’s what you get this with healthy refined sugar-free birthday cake.
+It’s ultra moist, naturally sweetened with fruit, and has delicious chocolate peanut butter flavors in every bite!
+Perfect for a toddler or baby’s first birthday cake, or anytime you want to celebrate. {Gluten-free, Dairy-free, Paleo & Vegetarian}

 Refined Sugar-Free Birthday Cake {Sweetened with Fruit}!

-Last year, we made this Healthy Smash Cake with banana for our little guy’s 1st birthday party, and it was a huge hit.
-This year, for his 2nd birthday, I wanted to test out a different cake flavour to switch it up and try something new.
+For our little guy’s 1st birthday party, we made this Healthy Smash Cake with banana and it was a huge hit.
+For his 2nd birthday, I wanted to test out a different cake flavor to switch it up and try something new.

-The end result was this chocolate-flavoured refined sugar-free birthday cake naturally sweetened with fruit!
+The end result was this chocolate refined sugar-free birthday cake naturally sweetened with fruit!
 And it definitely hit the spot with both the kids and adults.

-The best part is, this yummy flourless cake is quick and simple to prepare and no one will ever guess that it’s a healthy option.
+And don’t worry – this sugar-free cake is easy to make, even if you’re a total beginner, and it does not “taste” healthy.
 The ultimate delicious (yet still nutritious) way to say “happy birthday” or celebrate those special occasions!

 For more refined sugar-free treats, check out these Healthy Baked Donuts or Banana Protein Muffins.